 Also known as Oho-hir-me-no-muchi or Amaterasu-oho-hiru-me, Amaterasu is the daughter of Izanami and Izanagi who made their daughter ruler of the sky.
 When her father Izanagi escaped from his visit to the underworld he had to perform a cleansing ritual in the river Woto and it was then, from the god’s left eye, that Amaterasu was born.
 She is also the elder sister of Susanoo (or Susa-no-wo) the storm god.
 Amaterasu constantly quarrelled with her mischievous younger brother and finally having enough, she exiled him from heaven.

-In Japanese art the goddess is most often depicted as a good-natured being often seated back to back with her other brother, Tsukiyomi-no-Mikoto, the moon god.
-Cocks are associated with her as they herald the rising sun and so too the raven (yata garasu) who is believed to be the messenger of the goddess.
-The Grand Shrine of Ise or Jingu, the most important Shinto shrine in Japan, is dedicated to Amaterasu and the goddess is represented there by one of her other symbols - an octagonal mirror (yata kayami).
+In Japanese art, the goddess is most often depicted as a good-natured being often seated back to back with her other brother, Tsukiyomi-no-Mikoto, the moon god.
+Cocks are associated with her as they herald the rising sun and so, too, the raven (yata garasu) who is believed to be the messenger of the goddess.
+The Ise Grand Shrine or Jingu, the most important Shinto shrine in Japan, is dedicated to Amaterasu and the goddess is represented there by one of her other symbols - an octagonal mirror (yata kayami).